middyjs/middy/websites/middy.js.org/src/routes/docs/middlewares/s3-object-response/+page.md

 - The response from the handler must match the allowed parameters for [`S3.writeGetObjectResponse`](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#writeGetObjectResponse-property), excluding `RequestRoute` and `RequestToken`.
 - XRay doesn't support tracing of `fetch`, you will need a workaround, see https://github.com/aws/aws-xray-sdk-node/issues/531#issuecomment-1378562164
 - Lambda is required to have IAM permission for `s3-object-lambda:WriteGetObjectResponse`
+- `context.s3ObjectFetch` is a pending `fetch` Promise kicked off in the `before` hook. **Your handler must `await` it** — otherwise a network/404/auth failure surfaces as an unhandled promise rejection rather than as a caught error in your handler.
+The samples below show the correct pattern.

 ## Sample usage